krupadav/one_liner_code/README.md

 # one_liner_code:
-Here we have some one liners for palindroneand reversing string.
+Here we have some one liners for palindrone and reversing string.
+Using higher order function.